 Education:

-[Here you’ll list any relevant education or training for the job in question.
+[In the education section, you’ll list any relevant education or training for the job in question.
 As with your work experience, all of your qualifications will be listed on your Europass profile.
 It’s then up to you to decide which you include and exclude on your Europass CV.]

 Skills: